wevwyrm/cart-315-github/Process/Journal.md

 3) Your currency is == to your lives

 As for my main game inspirations?
-Isle of Arrows, Wildfrost, WitchHand, Bloons TD6, Forward: Escape the Fold, Baba Is You
+Isle of Arrows, Wildfrost, WitchHand, Bloons TD6, Forward: Escape the Fold, Baba Is You, Superhot

 ![brainstorming](paper_prototype_1.jpg)